Magnepan: Technology

 Magnepan ribbons are constructed with a strip of aluminum roughly 5 μm (0.0002") thick, 1/4" (6 mm) wide, 60" (1.5 m) long.
 The aluminum is corrugated – the pleats help keep the ribbon from flexing between the magnets.
 Before corrugating the ribbon it's more like 80" (2 m) long.
 The aluminum is suspended between two ferrite magnets, about 3/8 × 1/2 in in cross-section.
 The magnets are attached to a 1/8" (3 mm) thick piece of formed and perforated steel, which both holds the magnets in place and also completes the magnetic circuit, resulting in about a 40% stronger magnetic field in the magnet gap.

+The 20.7 and 30.7 speakers have magnet structures on both sides of the diaphragm, front and back.
+This push-pull design results in a more linear magnetic field and noticeably lower distortion in the midrange.
+It also results in much heavier speakers - about twice as heavy.
+All other models have magnets only at the back of the diaphragm.

 The most frequently cited disadvantages of Magnepan's overall design are relatively low efficiency and, given the absence of an enclosure, difficulty in reproducing very low bass frequencies.
 Because of the low resistance (4 ohms) and low sensitivity (86 dB), it requires a surprising amount of current to drive the Magnepans to moderately loud listening levels.
 Many inexpensive receivers simply do not have the required current capacity, so they go into various distortion modes, including crossover distortion, current / SOA clipping and slew limiting, with the result that the Magnepans may not sound very good.
 If the amplifier starts clipping, it could destroy the ribbon or treble wiring.
 Driving the Magnepans with a 100-watt or better high-current amplifier will result in much better sound.
 Generally, the amplifier should put out double the power into 4 ohms that it does into 8 ohms; if the specification is for less than double, then the power supply and/or output stage of the amplifier will most likely not be sufficient to obtain best sound from the Magnepans.
 Many suitable modern and vintage amplifiers can do this, but it depends on their design.